Struggling to manage follow-up sales emails while juggling the rest of your sales activities?

 It runs over a two-week period and looks something like this:

-There are five main ways to make your emails incredibly valuable and help your prospect take an action that will move the sales process forward.
+There are five main things to include to make your emails incredibly valuable and help your prospect take an action that will move the sales process forward.

 Case studies are powerful because they show how one of your customers solved a specific problem successfully and with measurable results.
 Neil Patel, co-founder of KISSmetrics and Crazy Egg, managed to increase his sales by 70% by including case studies in his emails!